epfl-ada/ada-2024-project-genshinstart/README.md

 Are there any biases or noises in the paths taken by humans?

+Is there a possibility of AI a priori?

 By answering the question above, we can measure the paths from four different perspectives: performance strengths and weaknesses, strategy differences, depth of understanding and bias existence.

 ### Implement: